mgarcia01752/PyPNM/docs/api/fast-api/single/ds/scqam/cw-error-rate.md

 * Ensure SNMP counters are 64-bit to avoid overflow on high-traffic channels.
 * `sample_time_elapsed` defaults to **5 seconds** if omitted; align it with your polling cadence.
-* The modem is automatically scanned for all downstream SC-QAM channels—no channel list is required.
+* The modem is automatically scanned for all downstream SC-QAM channels—no manual channel list is required.